 Use a measuring cup to press the crumbs down and up the sides of the pan.
 Once that is ready, bake it for 12-14 minutes, until the crust is golden brown.

 As the crust is baking, make the filling.
 Make sure all the ingredients are at room temperature!
 I usually measure the quantities first, then leave the ingredients out for a couple hours before I actually make it.
 Starting with room temperature ingredients will help the cheesecake prevent cracks from forming while it bakes.
 If a cold filling batter was put into a hot oven, it would rise and then fall too quickly due to the sudden change in temperature.
 However, if it is already at room temperature, then the difference would not be as dramatic.

-In a stand mixer (handheld is fine too), whip the cream cheese frosting with the salt and vanilla until it is smooth and soft.
+In a stand mixer, whip the cream cheese frosting with the salt and vanilla until it is smooth and soft.
 Slowly pour in the sugar and whip until silky.

 Scrape down the side of the bowl then turn the mixer back on medium.
 Add the eggs one at a time, making sure it is fully incorporated before the next egg goes in.
 Scrape down the sides of the bowl.

 Add in the sour cream, then heavy whipping cream and beat it on high for one minute.
 Take the springform pan and wrap it with aluminum foil.
 This is to prepare it for the water bath, as we do not want any water to be able to seep into the cheesecake.
 Pour the batter into the prepared springform pan.